mafortin/GOUHFI/README.md

 Welcome to **GOUHFI**, a novel deep learning (DL) tool for segmentation of brain MR images of **any** contrast, resolution or even field strength.
 This README provides detailed instructions on [Installation](#installation), [Usage](#usage), [Related work](#third-party-softwares-related-to-gouhfi), [Citation](#citation) and [Licensing](#license).
 While the main goal of this repository is to share GOUHFI with the community, some useful commands for neuroscientists/imagers working with label maps are also shared (see [Usage section](#usage) for some examples).

+## Updates

+ - 29/09/25: 🎉 **GOUHFI's paper has been accepted for publication in the _Imaging Neuroscience_ journal!** 🎉 Until the final version is published online through the journal, the accepted version is for now available through [arXiv](https://arxiv.org/abs/2505.11445).

 ---

 ## How was GOUHFI developed?